 The most significant difference in my 2021 bullet journal is my categorisation process.
 Over the past several months, I’ve been structuring my daily, weekly, monthly, and more extended plans based on a categorised five-year plan.
 For my bullet journal this year, I’ve decided to copy those same categories.
 Before I took to creating bullet journal spreads, I took the time to count out an equal number of pages for each section.
 There are even a few extras at the end and room for my Level 10 Life spread at the front.

-For each category, I chose a mildliner (I recently completed my 25-colour set with individual markers!) and marked the index.
+For each category, I chose a mildliner and marked the index.
 Then, I colour-coded the edges of each section to coordinate.
 I’m so pleased with how beautifully it turned out!

-I won’t go into an in-depth, page-by-page look at my 2021 bullet journal.
+I won’t go into an in-depth, page-by-page look at how I’m using my 2021 bullet journal differently.
 But a few examples are definitely in order.

 A look inside: